 - Grade I - These are buildings of exceptional interest and merit;

 - Grade II* - These buildings are particularly important, considered to be of more significance than Grade II buildings;

 - Grade II -These buildings are of special interest warranting every effort to preserve them.
 The majority (94%) of all listed buildings are Grade II.

-The effect of a building's listing extends to the building itself, objects or structures fixed to it including those within it, and any objects or structures within its curtilage (the curtilage of a building is the land related to it, e.g. the garden attached to a house), provided they were there before 1st July 1948.
-For example these could include walls, outhouses, gatehouses and fountains.
-The important features of each listed building are set out on the list which is held by each Local Planning Authority (LPA) and Historic England.
+The protection afforded to a listed building includes the whole building, as well as objects or structures fixed to it (including those within it), and any objects or structures within its curtilage (the curtilage of a building is the land related to it, e.g. the garden attached to a house), provided they were there before 1st July 1948.
+This could, for example, include walls, outhouses, gatehouses and fountains.
+The important features of each listed building are typically set out on the list entry which is held by each Local Planning Authority (LPA) and Historic England.
 Newer listings are more detailed and it is intended, over time, that all listing details will be made more precise.

-If a building is not considered of sufficient historical or architectural importance to be listed it can still be included on a local list.
+If a building is not considered of sufficient historical or architectural importance to be listed it can still be included on a local list (sometimes referred to as ‘Local Interest’ buildings).
 The local list is prepared by the LPA.
-While the local list does not give any legal protection to buildings it does indicate the desire by the LPA to see the buildings in it protected.
+While the local list does not give any legal protection to buildings it does indicate the desire by the LPA to ensure that non-designated heritage assets are recognised in the planning system.
 You can find out what buildings are listed or on the local list by contacting your LPA.